Operator NotesPersonal Ai AgentAi Operating System

 - Where is the outcome logged?

-- What should change in the criteria after a miss, duplicate, or good find?
+- What changes after a miss, duplicate, or good find?

 The checklist works because it turns a vague recurring search into a managed loop.